springbird123/Bangkai_T1A2/README.md

 The is achiveved with the following features:

 - Navigation bar provides access to each of main pages with hover effects.
-- Index page: Contains a portrait, name and short description.
+- Index page: Contains a profile photo, name and short description.
+The profile photo links to the about page with hover effects.
 - About page: Provides the informations about me.
 Resume can be downloaded here.
-- Blog page:  Feautres blog posts with image, title, publish date, and description.
+- Blog page:  Feautres blog post cards with image, title, publish date, and description.
+The post image and  post titile link to the post page with hover effects.
-- Contact page: provides social media links, in additional to contact information and a contacform.
+- Contact page: provides social media links, in additional to contact information and a contactform.
 - Responsive desgin for all pages adjusting the contents to suit different screens including desktop/laptop, tablet and phone.
 - Logo within the header and browser tab favicon for personal branding. the header logo also links to the home page.